tehbaconvr/Banana/README.md

-# Bark
+# Grate

-*Bark* is a mod for the VR game Gorilla Tag.
+*Grate* is a mod for the VR game Gorilla Tag.
 It allows the player to summon a 3D interface into the game that toggles various fun/useful mechanics on and off.
 Because it is only enabled in modded lobbies, this mod is safe to use online.

 [![Mod Showcase Link](https://img.youtube.com/vi/geyMo9pVSEE/0.jpg)](https://www.youtube.com/watch?v=geyMo9pVSEE)